-The 21st Annual Down Home Family Reunion explores a full spectrum of music, medical dance, capsule stories, food, shopping and enrichment in this Celebration of African American Folklife.
+The 21st Annual Down Home Family Reunion explores a full spectrum of music, dance, stories, food, shopping and enrichment in this Celebration of African American Folklife.
 It’s a heritage festival that takes attendees on a folkloric journey from West Africa through the Caribbean and into America.
 Of course, Virginia is at the historic epicenter of the latter movement.

 On Saturday, August 20, the 21st Annual Down Home Family Reunion presents the Family Festival, 4 – 11:00 p.m., at Abner Clay Park, Belvidere and West Leigh Streets, downtown in Historic Jackson Ward.
 Elegba Folklore Society invites Virginians and visitors to activities designed to link West African and African American cultural traditions and to demonstrate ways these practices have been absorbed by the American South.

 Legendary R&B stars Blue Magic headlines Saturday’s Family Festival.
 Emerging out of Philadelphia’s soul music scene in the 1970s, Blue Magic signed with Atlantic Records in 1973.
 The rhythm and blues vocal quintet scored numerous hits on the R&B charts.
 They hit it big on the Top 40 R&B singles chart with their first three records before breaking through and crossing over with their best-known hit Sideshow.
 It went gold and soared the charts to become a Top Ten pop hit.
 Their next single, Three Ring Circus, made the R&B Top Ten and the pop Top 40.
 Blue Magic would become known for their lulling smooth ballads.